SyedIrfan1191/Sales-Performance-Dashboard/README.md

-This is a sales performance dashboard building project.
-This is an interactive dashboard that consists sales and product analysis of a company.
+This is an interactive dashboard that depicts the analysis of sales performance and product selling of a company.